 In the organ of Corti the final decoding of frequency and volume is done by specific auditory neurons in the basal membrane.
 The auditory neurons senses the pressure changes from the sound waves with cilia.

 Back in the days the primary function for a dog’s hearing was to locate prey.
 Nowadays it seems it is to listen to what cues their humans give them.
-As mentioned before, dogs mainly rely on our body language to read our intentions ( Stop and listen! )but of course also use the verbal cue to figure out what it is we are asking them to do.
+Dogs mainly rely on our body language to read our intentions (Read Do dog’s understand us), but of course also use our verbal cues to figure out what it is we are asking them to do.

-Training experiments have shown that if you want to teach them an active cue for them to follow while they are in motion, the best words to use is short notes with increasing frequencies.
+Whereas if you want to teach them an active cue for them to follow while they are in motion, the best words to use is short notes with increasing frequencies.
 This shows that the tone of voice pays a massive contribution to a dogs learning and how dogs are hearing us.

 If you already have a dog with noise phobias it is important to start working with your dog to eliminate the fear as best as possible.
 An ethologist can help you with that, writing out a plan for you to follow and help both you and your dog live a noise phobia free life.